wp-plugins/wp-performance-pack/readme.txt

 === WP Performance Pack ===
 Contributors: greencp, linushoppe
-Tags: performance, speed, optimize, optimization, tuning, i18n, internationalization, translation, translate, l10n, localization, localize, language, languages, mo, gettext
+Tags: performance, speed, optimize, optimization, tuning, i18n, internationalization, translation, translate, l10n, localization, localize, language, languages, mo, gettext, thumbnails, images, intermediate, resize, quality, regenerate, exif
 Requires at least: 3.6
 Tested up to: 3.8.2
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Performance optimizations for WordPress.
-Features options to improve performance of translated WordPress installations and dynamic image resizing.
+Features options to improve localization performance and improved image handling.

 == Description ==

 WP Performance Pack is your first choice for speeding up WordPress core the easy way.
 WP Performance Pack is a collection of performance optimizations for WordPress which don't need patching of core files.
-As of now it features options to improve performance of translated WordPress installations.
+As of now it features options to improve localization performance and image handling (faster upload, reduced webspace usage).

 = Features =

-Dynamic image resizing
+**Improve image handling**

 * Don't create intermediate images on upload.
 * Dynamically create intermediate images on access.
 * Either save or cache created images for fast subsequent access.
 * Use EXIF thumbnail (if available) as source for thumbnail images.
 This improves memory and cpu usage as the source for the thumbnail is much smaller.
+* Adjust quality settings for intermediate images.
 * [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) integration: Hook into the thumbnail regeneration process to delete existing intermediate images.

-Improve translation performance
+**Improve localization performance**

 * Simple user interface to automatically set best available settings
-* Dynamic loading of translation files, only loading and translating used strings.
+* Dynamic loading of translation files, only loading and localizing used strings.
 * Use of PHP gettext extension if available.
-* Disable back end translation while maintaining front end translations.
+* Disable back end localization while maintaining front end localization.
-* Allow individual users to reactivate Dashboard translation via profile setting.
+* Allow individual users to reactivate Dashboard localization via profile setting.
 * Just in time localization of javascripts (requires WordPress version >= 3.8.1).
-* Caching of translations to further improve translation performance.
+* Caching of localizations to further improve translation performance.
 A persistent object cache has to be installed for this to be effective.
 * [Debug Bar](http://wordpress.org/plugins/debug-bar/) integration

 == Screenshots ==